Sannat/form-creation/README.md

 # form-creation task
-A react component to produce forms from different JSON props Total time spent - 10 hours
+A react component to produce forms from different JSON props Total time spent - 8 to 10 hours

 ### How to run the application locally?
 1. clone the repository from github; https://github.com/Sannat/form-creation.git